-(4) Project Budget
+(2) Project Budget

-You must submit a numeric budget and a separate budget narrative as part of your application package.
-For the numeric budget, DOEE strongly urges Applicants to use the budget template format provided (Appendix 4).
+You must submit a numeric budget and a separate budget narrative as part of your application under heading "Proposed Project Budget" in the GMS.

 The budget narrative must explain and justify every line item in the numeric budget.
-The explanation should be thorough enough to allow a reviewer to understand why expenditure levels were chosen and how the line item amounts were derived.
+The explanation should be thorough enough to allow a reviewer to understand why expenditure levels were chosen and how the line-item amounts were derived.
 For example: "Personnel will be paid \$xx per hour times xx hours."